frogbean/GameManager/README.md

 If you use AutoHotKey scripts for certain games, you can place those scripts in the `ahk` folder.
 The game manager will look for a subfolder that matches the name of the game (as listed in `games.txt`).
 If it finds a matching `.ahk` file, it will run the script while the game is running and stop the script when the game closes.

+it supports multiple ahk's per game and might also not conflict with pre-existing scripts running

 ## Additional Features

 The game manager has several additional features: